Self-Archiving: Options for First and Secondary Publications

 Ideally, you should only grant the publisher simple usage rights for the intended types of use.

 If this is not possible due to the limited options for drafting in the case of often standardized publishing agreements and no alternative publication options are available, then you should consider adding an addendum to the publication contract.
 This would allow you, for your part, to reserve the simple usage right for online use on a repository.
 There are already various contract addenda available for this.
 For example, the SPARC Author Addendum helps you to secure your rights to your publications as the author.
-For questions regarding the signing of a publishing contract, you will find support options listed in the knowledge base.
+For questions regarding the signing of a publishing contract, you will find support options listed in the introductions.
+There is also an online tool called Vertragsgenerator / contract generator (German) that helps to design individual contracts like a modular system and was developed in the AuROA project,

 Also in the case of books, some publishers are now making self-archiving of individual book chapters or complete books easier.
 Issues that authors can negotiate in relation to their book publications are similar to those for other kinds of publications: